schorlton/chewBBACA/README.md

+# Plasmid chewBBACA
+This is a fork of chewBBACA 2.6.3 for wgMLST scheme development.
+The only modification is changing prodigal running mode from `single` to `meta` to enable anonymous CDS prediction from plasmid sequences.

 # chewBBACA: Quick Usage

 **chewBBACA** stands for "BSR-Based Allele Calling Algorithm".
 The "chew" part could be thought of as "Comprehensive and  Highly Efficient Workflow"